Listen to this rapid breakdown of the framework shared in the article below to learn why "productive work" might be holding you back.

 Networking is a muscle.
 You have to develop it so that when a critical decision comes up, your natural instinct is to ask your peers—not just Google or AI.

-The fear, of course, is that you will go to the coffee chat and it will be a waste of time.
+Another challenge is the fear that you will go to the coffee chat and it will be a waste of time.
 So, how do you build this muscle effectively without it feeling fake or draining?

 1. Show Up to Give (It’s Faster)